apache/maven-site/src/site/markdown/maven-jsr330.md

 ## Why JSR-330?

 Maven has a long history of using dependency injection (DI) by way of [Plexus][plexus] so the intent of using [JSR-330][jsr330] is to replace a custom DI mechansism with something standard.
 The implementation Maven uses is based on Guice 3.x which directly supports JSR-330.
-If you are using Plexus annotations and APIs currently there is no rush switch and no big bang conversions are necessary.
-Plexus, JSR-330 and Guice APIs all happily co-exist within Maven's core and you can choose to use JSR-330 when you wish.
+If you are using Plexus annotations and APIs currently, there is no rush switch and no big bang conversions are necessary: Plexus, JSR-330 and Guice APIs all happily co-exist within Maven's core and you can choose to use JSR-330 when you wish.
 There are hundreds of components written using the Plexus APIs and those APIs will be supported forever.

 If you are interested the background of moving from Plexus to Guice and JSR-330 you can refer to the following articles: